alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 It uses the `unsafe.objectFieldOffset()` method to take an offset of the "value" field which is an array of chars underneath an instance of the string class.
 Then it uses the `unsafe.getObject()` method to access the char array and passes it to the generic MurmurHash3.

-Unfortunately, 128 bit version allocates one object.
-I hesitate between the `(Long, Long)` tuple and a `ThreadLocal` field.
+Unfortunately, 128-bit version allocates one object.
+I hesitate between the `(Long, Long)` tuple and the `ThreadLocal` field.
 There's no difference in synthetic benchmarks.
 Any opinions here?
 I hope I will see [value types in JVM][java-valuetypes] during my devlife.
+There's a great attempt to get that done by [@Gil Tene][twitter-giltene] called [ObjectLayout][github-objectlayout].

 #### Limitations

 As you might noticed already, there are some limitations. `CanGenerateHashFrom[From]` trait is invariant and it doesn't allow to fallback to the object's `hashCode()` method.
 You need to implement the hash function for your types by yourself.
 But I believe, it's a reasonable price to pay for performance.

+I won't work on all JVMs because of "unsafe" package.
+And there's no fallback implemented.

 #### Can I use it from Java?

 Yes you can.
 Unfortunately, it won't be as nice as in Scala but you got used to it, uh?
-There are no implicits and compiler won't help you with that.
+There are no implicits and the Java compiler won't help you with them.
 Integration with Java is ugly in some parts but it works.

 ```java
 import bloomfilter.CanGenerateHashFrom;